 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Feeling sleepy the next day.

-- Skip the missed dose and go back to your child’s normal time.
+- Skip the missed dose and go back to your normal time.

-- Do not give 2 doses at the same time or extra doses.
+- Do not take 2 doses at the same time or extra doses.

-- Many times this drug is given on an as needed basis.
-Do not give to your child more often than told by the doctor.
+- Many times this drug is taken on an as needed basis.
+Do not take more often than told by the doctor.

-- Store in a dry place.
+- Store at room temperature protected from light.
+Store in a dry place.
 Do not store in a bathroom.

-- If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

-- Do not share your child’s drug with others and do not give anyone else’s drug to your child.
+- Do not share your drugs with others and do not take anyone else’s drugs.

 - Some drugs may have another patient information leaflet.
-If you have any questions about this drug, please talk with your child’s doctor, pharmacist, or other health care provider.
+If you have any questions about this drug, please talk with your doctor, nurse, pharmacist, or other health care provider.